-A sweeping, fertile valley sculpted by the Luangwa River, this national park is best known for its diverse and wealthy wildlife and the superb quality of its guides.
-It's definitely high up there on the list of favourites among true safari enthusiasts.
+A sweeping, fertile valley sculpted by the Luangwa River, South Luangwa National Park is best known for its diverse and wealthy wildlife and the superb quality of its guides.
+It's a great destination for walking safaris and one of the best places to see leopards in the wild.
+South Luangwa National Park is definitely high up there on the list of favourites among true safari enthusiasts.

-- ∞Arguably Zambia's best safari destination
+- Arguably Zambia's best safari destination

-- ∞Incredible variety of abundant wildlife
+- An incredible variety of abundant wildlife

-- ∞Birding hotspot, especially in the 'Emerald' season
+- Birding hotspot, especially in the 'emerald' season

 - Renowned for walking safaris with expert guides

 - Known for its excellent leopard sightings

-- Afternoon/evening game drives allowed
+- Afternoon/evening game drives permitted

 - World-class lodges with highly-trained, welcoming staff

 South Luangwa is known for two things: walking safaris and leopard sightings – the latter said to be on a par with the world-famous Sabi Sand Reserve of South Africa.

 The midday hours are usually spent relaxing over lunch, resting or game viewing from the decks of your lodge or camp.
 On bush walks, you'll be accompanied by an expert ranger who'll share the finer points of fauna and flora with you.

-There are several superb safari camps at South Luangwa, mostly looking out over the expansive Luangwa River, or one of its lesser channels.
+There are several superb safari camps at South Luangwa, mostly looking out over the expansive Luangwa River or one of its lesser channels.
 Camps are unfenced and animals are free to roam between the lodge rooms or tents.
-There's a range of options to suit all tastes and preferences – from tiny, rustic bush camps to world-class safari lodges; however, all are renowned for their high-standards of service, expert guiding and hospitality.
+There's a range of options to suit all tastes and preferences, from tiny, rustic bush camps to world-class safari lodges.
+All, however, are renowned for their high standards of service, expert guiding and hospitality.

-Best Times to Visit
+Best time to visit

 Most camps in South Luangwa are open only during the dry season, from May until mid-November, with only some camps staying open all year round.
 The best game viewing is from July to October.
 But bear in mind that October is the hottest month and often daytime temperatures soar over 30°C (86°F).

-Best ways to Safari at South Luangwa
+Best ways to safari at South Luangwa

-- Guided Safari: a reputable ground operator will meet you at the airport and be your personalised safari guide for your entire stay at the lodge of your choice.
+- Guided Safari - A reputable ground operator will meet you at the airport and be your personalised safari guide for your entire stay at the lodge of your choice.